 The SMIS is an ongoing project.
 It was initiated as one shelter in Tambaram.
-They provided food and housing to HIV infected and affected population at affordable rates, or even for free.
+They provided food and housing to HIV-infected and affected populations at affordable rates, or even for free.
 The counsellor in the home offered counselling services and emotional support to these individuals.
 There was no SIAAP team involved with this project.

 Over the years, the home expanded into two homes in the Royapetah- Teynampet region.
 They expanded their concerns to include old people, destitute population and mentally ill individuals.
 These individuals are also working and take up shelter only at nights.
 SMIS works with the local police in identifying and bringing in the destitute people to the shelter.
 The residents stay at the shelter up to 6 months.
 Before then, SMIS tries to reintegrate them with their families or help them set up employment and livelihood opportunities for themselves.

 The society faced problems within the community.
 The community protested against the housing of HIV positive individuals because they were scared of the risk of infection.
 SMIS started community-based psycho-education interventions to educate and spread awareness about HIV, its causes, transmission, treatment etc to overcome this challenge.

 Currently, the shelter is being run in a tie-up with the Chennai Corporation.
 There are two homes- one for men and one for women.
 They house roughly 40 residents each.